lf-/gankra.github.io/blah/compact-unwinding/index.md

 Unwinding Steps 2 and 3 can be done very easily if all functions uses a standard "prologue" that maintains the frame pointer.
 On x64, the standard prologue is as follows:

 1. caller performs a CALL (implicitly PUSHes the return address (`rip`) to the stack)
-2. callee PUSHes `rbp` (the frame caller's frame pointer -- where it's stack starts)
+2. callee PUSHes `rbp` (the caller's frame pointer -- where its stack starts)
 3. callee sets `rbp := rsp` (initializes its own frame pointer)

 If you know a function uses this calling convention, you can minimally complete Unwinding Steps 2 and 3 (only restoring `rip` and `rsp`) with the following: